 Instead of employing someone to work for you full-time with fixed salaries or bi-monthly payouts, do what you can solo.
 Hire logistical services with affordable rates at GoShip.com or hire someone to assist you temporarily through Taskrabbit.

 You can’t afford to pick up after sloppy shipments.
 Entrust your product’s shipment to a reliable and well-respected delivery partner.
 After all, the overall delivery of the goods will also reflect on your business and not the carrier.

-GoShip has over forty-two thousand certified carriers available at affordable rates.
+GoShip has over fifty-five thousand certified carriers available at affordable rates.
 Start with a free quote and compare carrier rates right now!